karstenheld3/WhizzyVBA/README.md

 - **Compatible**: Can emulate and replace Scripting.Dictionary or VB6/VBA Collection
 - **Versatile**: Can be used as Array (ArrayList), Key-Value-Store (Map) and Object Tree (JSON storage)
 - **Fast**: Retrieve items by index with array-like speed (faster than Dictionary and Collection)
+- **Searchable**: Has functions for searching, matching, dropping, keeping keys that support wildcards
 - **Nonthrowing Design**: Does not throw errors by default (configurable using `dc.ThrowErrors`)
 - **Endless Subcollection Chaining**: `dc("key1")("key2")("nonexisting_key")("key3")` always returns DictCollections that can be NONEXISTING, EMPTY or FILLED.
 Checking if a nested item exists is a one-liner.
 - **High Test Coverage**: `.SelfTest()` covers all important functions and emulation features